When to Sell Stocks — Exit Signals and Investment Strategies

 Trailing Stop-Loss

-Set automatic stop-loss that moves up with price.
-E.g. 15% trailing stop means you sell if price drops 15% from peak.
+Set an automatic stop-loss that moves up with price.
+For example, a 15% trailing stop means you sell if the price drops 15% from its peak.

 Scaling Out